dkarunakaran/carnd-path-planning-term3-p1/README.md

 <img width="500" height="400" src="images/path_planner.png">

+Path planning consist of prediction, behaviour planning, and trajectory generation.

 ### Prediction
 The prediction component estimates what actions other objects might take in the future.
 For example, if another vehicle were identified, the prediction component would estimate its future trajectory.